MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/js-http-adapter/index.md

 * Query string parameters
 * Fragments

->See the topic about "The connectionPolicy element of the HTTP adapter" in the user documentation for advanced options for adapters, such as cookies, headers, and encoding.

 To call an HTTP request, use the `MFP.Server.invokeHttp` method.
 Provide an input parameter object, which must specify: